Arima Onsen Travel Guide: Top Things to Do & See

 The Cherry Blossom and Autumn Foliage Season at Arima Onsen

-- The cherry blossom season at Arima Onsen is from early to mid-April.
-Below is a list of spots where you can adorn the gorgeous flowers
+• The cherry blossom season at Arima Onsen is from early to mid-April.
+Below is a list of spots where you can admire the gorgeous flowers:

 Arima Onsen’s History

-According to ancient Japanese documentation, Arima Onsen was discovered more than 3,000 years ago when two men saw the wounds on three crows healed after soaking themselves in the hot spring.
+According to ancient Japanese records, Arima Onsen was discovered more than 3,000 years ago when two men noticed that the wounds on three crows had healed after soaking in the hot spring.
 But the name of Arima Onsen only became widely known after Jomei (舒明), the emperor of Japan in the early 7th century, spent some time here.

-Then in the Nara period (奈良時代) in the 8th century, the first temple of the town was built by an eminent monk of the time, Gyōki (行基).
-Then another monk – Jinsai (仁西), helped the locals open 12 ryokans in the Kamakura period (鎌倉時代) in the late 12th century to early 14th century so the town could get some income.
+Then, in the Nara period (奈良時代) in the 8th century, the town’s first temple was built by the eminent monk Gyōki (行基).
+Then another monk, Jinsai (仁西), helped the locals open 12 ryokans in the Kamakura period (鎌倉時代), from the late 12th century to the early 14th century, so that the town could generate some income.

 This is why there is a statue of Hideyoshi and Nene as well as two bridges named after them – Taikōhashi Bridge (太閤橋) and Nenehashi Bridge (ねね橋) close to Arima Onsen Station.